 What Are Loop Statements In C Language?

-We need to also declare an expression in the program that helps to meet the condition to end the loop.
-There are three types of loops present in the C Coding Language.
+There are three types of loops present in the C Language.
 They are the While Loop, For Loop, and Do-While Loop.
-We will know all of them one by one with a sample example.
+We will know all of them one by one with a simple example.

 How To Declare While Loop In C Language?